MinellaPersonalProjects/my-tech-teachings/content/blog/styling-vuetify-grids.md

 ## Make Columns Tall by Changing Height

-You may be wondering why the previous examples were so thin, but if you want on change the way the row looks to fit the content , _just change the height_
+You may be wondering why the previous examples were so thin, but if you want on change the way the row looks to fit the content, _just change the height_

 ::code-image